 Your followers are crucial to your social media strategy, so treat them well.
-Answer questions, give recognition, be there during product launches and reveal your human side.
-Users are fully aware there is someone sitting behind the screen, so give your brand a personality that engages.
-Do not treat social media engagement as a chore, rather an opportunity.
+Answer questions.
+Give recognition.
+Be there during product launches.
+Reveal your human side.
+Users are fully aware there is someone sitting behind the screen.
+So, give your brand a personality that engages.
+Do not treat social media engagement as a chore.
+Rather treat it as an opportunity.

 Don’t Take Without Asking

-It should go without saying, however far too often, brands think they can simply take images from a site and give credit to the photographer or influencer without any agreement.
-This is wrong as you need to make sure you are always in agreement with users before sharing their content.
+It should go without saying.
+However, far too often, brands think they can simply take images from a site.
+Then, give credit to the photographer or influencer without any agreement.
+This is wrong.
+You need to make sure you are always in agreement with users before sharing their content.
 It is never fair to take people’s hard work and use it without paying or agreeing on something initially.

 This does not mean you need to pay for every piece of user-generated content.
-However, if someone asks for a payment, you can either work out an agreement or look for users who would be willing to trade for the exposure.
-Always remember to ask before sharing and do not be shocked if they ask for money.
+However, if someone asks for a payment, you can work out an agreement.
+Alternatively, you can look for users who would be willing to trade for the exposure.
+Always remember to ask before sharing.
+In addition, do not be shocked if they ask for money.

 Do not miss out on a great opportunity to share user-generated content.
-User-generated content can be challenging, however if you follow these steps you can use it to your brand’s advantage.
-Take this opportunity as a chance to engage more with your audience and build a better community amongst your followers.
+User-generated content can be challenging.
+However, if you follow these steps you can use it to your brand’s advantage.
+Take this opportunity as a chance to engage more with your audience.
+As well as a chance to build a better community among your followers.